Grant Opportunity: Great Lakes Restoration Initiative Forest Restoration

-- September 2021 (tentative) – The Forest Service expects to notify all applicants regarding their status as recipients.
-Project awards will be made between October 2021 and February 2022 contingent on funding availability.
+- February 2023 (tentative) – The Forest Service expects to notify all applicants regarding their status as recipients.
+Project awards are contingent on allocation of EPA funding.

 Submit all applications for this funding opportunity through GRANTS.gov.
-Search for Grant Opportunity USDA-FS-GLRI-FR21.
+Search for Grant Opportunity USDA-FS-GLRI-FR22.

 We encourage all prospective applications to locate the opportunity in Grants.gov early in the process to review all application forms, subscribe to receive updates, and obtain required registrations.

 Grants.gov has a full set of instructions on how organizations can apply for opportunities on its website.
-Note: all organizations must have a DUNS number and active SAM registration to apply for this opportunity.
+Note: all organizations must have inactive SAM registration to apply for this opportunity.
 SAM registration can be obtained at no cost at sam.gov and may take several weeks.

 Agency-specific instructions and forms (also available in the Related Documents tab on the Grants.gov opportunity page):

-- FY2021 GLRI Forest Restoration Request for Applications Instruction
+- Fiscal Year 2022 GLRI Forest Restoration Request for Applications Instruction

-- FY 2021 GLRI Forest Restoration Project Narrative Form required for all applications
+- Fiscal Year 2022 GLRI Forest Restoration Project Narrative Form required for all applications

 - GLRI Tree Planting and Maintenance Plan Template, required for applications that include tree planting